Surface mining: Highwall mining

 Mapping of the outcrop, as well as core hole data and samples taken during the bench-making process, are taken into account to best project the panels that the highwall miner will cut.
 Obstacles that could be potentially damaged by subsidence and the natural contour of the highwall mine are taken into account, and a surveyor points the highwall miner in a line (theoretical survey plot-line) mostly perpendicular to the highwall. parallel lines represent the drive cut into the mountain (up to 1,200 ft deep (2015 records), without heading or corrective steering actuation on a navigation azimuth during mining results in missing a portion of the coal seam and is a potential danger of cutting in pillars from previous mined drives due to horizontal drift (roll) of the pushbeam-cuttermodule string.
 Recently highwall miners have penetrated more than 1200 ft (2015 ongoing records into the coal seam, and today's models are capable of going farther, with the support of gyro navigation and not limited anymore by the amount of cable stored on the machine.
 The maximum depth would be determined by the stress of further penetration and associated specific-power draw (torsion and tension in screw transporters string), but today's optimized screw-transporters conveying embodiments (called pushbeams) with visual product development and discrete element modeling (DEM) using flow simulation behavior software shows smart-drive extended penetrations are possible, even so under steep inclined angles from horizontal to more than 30 degree downhole.
 In case of significant steep mining the new mining method phrase should be "directional mining" (commonly used technologies as valuable synergy directional drilling and directional mining are categorized in "surface to in-seam" (SIS) techniques), dry or wet, dewatering is developed or cutting and dredging through screw transporters are proactive in developing a roadmap of the leading global highwall mining engineering company.

 Transport

 Historically, moving materials out of surface mines was accomplished through manual labor, horse-drawn vehicles, and/or mining railways.

 Current practices tend to use haul trucks on haul roads designed into the features of the mine.

 Environmental and health issues

+Regulation

-To properly clean and restore a once operational surface mine requires a large sum of money and extensive remediation plans.
-Some mining companies do not have the funds to properly clean up, therefore the environment is negatively affected.
-Federal governments have emplace multiple laws and regulations which mining companies have to strictly follow.
+Federal governments have imposed multiple laws and regulations which mining companies have to strictly follow.
 In the United States, the Surface Mining Control and Reclamation Act of 1977 mandates reclamation of surface coal mines.
 Reclamation for non-coal mines is regulated by state and local laws, which may vary widely.
 The National Environmental Policy Act (NEPA), Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and many more laws deal with the subject of surface mining.
 In some cases, even with proper legislation in place for surface mining some negative human health and environmental impacts remain.